 Diabetic nephropathy is a long-term kidney disease that can affect people with diabetes.
 It occurs when high blood glucose levels damage how a person’s kidneys function.

-Diabetic nephropathy is a kind of chronic kidney disease (CDK).
+Diabetic nephropathy is a kind of chronic kidney disease (CKD).
 The kidneys help regulate the levels of fluids and salts in the body, which is vital for controlling blood pressure and protecting cardiovascular health.

 When a person has diabetes, whether type 1, type 2, or gestational diabetes, their body cannot use or produce insulin as it should.
 Gestational diabetes occurs during pregnancy and may increase the risk of type 2 diabetes later in life.